cuba/PiuPiu/README.md

 ## Advanced Usage

-### Seperating concerns
+### Separating concerns

-Often times we want to seperate our responses into different parts so we can handle them differently.
+Often times we want to separate our responses into different parts so we can handle them differently.
 We also want to decode on a background thread so that it doesn't make our UI choppy.
 We can do this using the `then` callback.

 Each `then` callback transforms the response and returns a new one.